SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 #### Multistep Methods

-Quasi-constant stepping is the time stepping strategy which matches the classic GEAR and LSODE integrators.
-The variable-coefficient methods match the ideas of the classic EPISODE integrator.
+Quasi-constant stepping is the time stepping strategy which matches the classic GEAR, LSODE,  and `ode15s` integrators.
+The variable-coefficient methods match the ideas of the classic EPISODE integrator and early VODE designs.
 The Fixed Leading Coefficient (FLC) methods match the behavior of the classic VODE and Sundials CVODE integrator.

 - `QNDF1` - An adaptive order 1 quasi-constant timestep L-stable numerical
   differentiation function (NDF) method.
 Optional parameter `kappa` defaults to Shampine's accuracy-optimal `-0.1850`.
-- `QBDF1` - An adaptive order 1 quasi-constant timestep L-stable BDF method.
-  This is equivalent to implicit Euler but using the BDF error estimator with quasi-constant stepping.
+- `QBDF1` - An adaptive order 1 L-stable BDF method.
+This is equivalent to implicit Euler but using the BDF error estimator.
 - `ABDF2` - An adaptive order 2 L-stable fixed leading coefficient multistep
   BDF method.
-- `QNDF2` - An adaptive order 2 quasi-constant timestep L-stable numerical
-  differentiation function (NDF) method.
-Optional parameter `kappa` defaults to Shampine's accuracy-optimal `-1/9`.
-- `QBDF2` - An adaptive order 2 quasi-constant timestep L-stable BDF method.
 - `QNDF` - An adaptive order quasi-constant timestep NDF method.
 Utilizes Shampine's accuracy-optimal `kappa` values as defaults (has a keyword argument for a tuple of `kappa` coefficients).
-In development.
+- `QBDF` - An adaptive order quasi-constant timestep BDF method.
 - `JVODE_BDF` - An adaptive time adaptive order fixed-leading coefficient BDF method in Nordsieck form.
 In development.